Luminar Technologies Inc. (NASDAQ:LAZR) stock: You might be surprised

 Sponsored

-Additionally, it is important to take into account LAZR stock ratios, including its price-to-sales ratio, which is 81.93 for the last tewlve months.
+Further, it is important to consider LAZR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 82.65.

 How does Luminar Technologies Inc. (LAZR) stock rate among analysts?
 Buy, sell, or hold?